Toolkit Module 3: Preventing and Detecting Check Fraud

 Combating Check Fraud with Effective Prevention and Detection Strategies

 Preventing and detecting check fraud plays an important role in ensuring the continued trust, safety and security in the payment system.
 Check fraud creates financial and operational risks for financial institutions, businesses and individuals across the United States.
-It has led to billions of dollars lost to fraudsters and countless hours spent resolving check fraud claims.
+It has led to billions of dollars lost to criminals and countless hours spent resolving check fraud claims.

 Explore this module to: